 ONSET AND PROGRESSION

 With CACH-VWM, generally the earlier onset of symptoms and signs correlates with faster progression and worse prognosis.
-The congenital and infantile onset forms result in death by age 2 years.
-The childhood onset form is the most common with onset between 1 and 5 years, with less spasticity and usually no cognitive decline.
-Most children with the childhood form die within a few years of onset.
+In congenital or antenatal form, onset is in utero and newborns present with hypotonia, feeding difficulties, and microcephaly; progression is rapid with systemic involvement, development of intractable seizures, coma, and death before age 1.
+The infantile form has onset in the first months of life, similar rapid progression, motor dysfunction, and death usually by age 2 years.
+The early childhood onset form is the most common with onset between 1 and 5 years, with less spasticity and usually no cognitive decline.
+Most children with the early childhood form die within a few years of onset.
+In older children, adolescents, and adults, the clinical course is usually more slowly progressive than earlier onset forms, with spastic diplegia and ataxia, relative sparing of cognition, and typically longer survival.